-If you are facing charges, you need attorney Vee Iyer who understands the complexities of Colorado law and why you need a sexual assault defense attorney.
+If you are facing a sexual assault charge, you need to insist on an attorney like Vee Iyer who understands the complexities of Colorado law and why you need a sexual assault defense attorney.
 Your freedom and reputation are too important to leave it to anyone who does not have specific and detailed knowledge of this type of criminal defense.

 In Colorado, sexually related crimes like sexual assault are unique, complicated, and carry very serious penalties that require an experienced attorney.
 Our attorney Vee Iyer worked as a prosecutor for many years and now uses that knowledge to defend clients with these types of difficult criminal cases.